 The loan will be fully forgiven if the funds are used for payroll costs, interest on mortgages, rent, and utilities (due to likely high subscription, at least 75% of the forgiven amount must have been used for payroll).
 Loan payments will also be deferred for six months.
 No collateral or personal guarantees are required.
 Neither the government nor lenders will charge small businesses any fees.
 Forgiveness is based on the employer maintaining or quickly rehiring employees and maintaining salary levels.
 Forgiveness will be reduced if full-time headcount declines, or if salaries and wages decrease.

-More information and sample applications are available at: https://www.sba.gov/funding-programs/loans/paycheck-protection-program-ppp
+More information and loan forgiveness applications are available at: https://www.sba.gov/funding-programs/loans/paycheck-protection-program-ppp

 Economic Injury Disaster Loans (EIDLs)

 Update 8/25/2020: While Economic Injury Disaster loans (EIDL) are still available, SBA is no longer giving out EIDL advances.